This post was most recently updated on April 25th, 2019

 Here’s the data…

 As you can see, 7 referrals in January had jumped to 22 in April and May, and 21 in June.
 July has just finished, and we set a personal record of 23 referrals, worth $230.

 By comparison, a premium member would have to watch 76 HOURS of our premium content to generate the same $230.

 Referring people to the premium trial at Skillshare is, in our opinion, much easier than earnings premium minutes as a teacher.

 Here’s a graph of how our royalty earnings shrank as our referral earnings grew…

 If you’d like to know more about how the Skillshare Premium Referral program works, and our specific tactics for generating hundreds of dollars per month from referring new trial members using only free traffic, please watch our new Skillshare class. (you can get a 2-month free trial of premium which unlocks our class and the other 23,000 on the platform!)

 We have just added up our total for premium referrals in 2017, and it came to 360 referrals worth $3,600.
 We have been paid for each month except December.
 Here’s the full breakdown…

 You can see how we’ve managed to double the level from the summer, which was roughly 20 per month, to about 40 per month currently.
 September was our record, with 54 premium referrals worth $540, or about 10,000 premium minutes!

-We’ve just created a Skillshare review for 2018, looking at how useful Skillshare is to teachers and students in 2018.
+Click here for our Skillshare review for 2019, looking at how useful Skillshare is to teachers and students in 2019.